Energy Future - Associated Projects

 - Colorado Coalition for Climate Action Coalition (CC4CA)

 Status and Potential Next Steps

 Boulder's Climate Commitment

-In 2017, several climate-related projects will be on the council calendar and are described below, including energy code updates and work towards a potential municipal electric utility and related energy future projects, including several pilot projects.
-In addition, the city team will continue to build community partnerships in support of emission reduction efforts and launch a new community engagement effort; launch phase 2 of Boulder’s Energy Challenge; continue to support delivery of EnergySmart and PACE services to homes and businesses; work toward 100% compliance of the city’s SmartRegs requirements; implement next steps for the Building Performance Ordinance; and continue to reduce landfill-related emissions through implementation of the Universal Zero Waste Ordinance.
+In 2017, several climate-related projects will be on the council calendar and are described below, including energy code updates and work toward a potential municipal electric utility and related energy future projects, including several pilot projects.
+In addition, the city team will continue to build community partnerships in support of emission reduction efforts and launch a new community engagement effort; launch phase 2 of Boulder’s Energy Challenge; continue to support delivery of EnergySmart and PACE services to homes and businesses; work toward 100 percent compliance of the city’s SmartRegs requirements; implement next steps for the Building Performance Ordinance; and continue to reduce landfill-related emissions through implementation of the Universal Zero Waste Ordinance.

 The municipalization project began in 2010 as an effort to examine options that could provide Boulder residents and businesses with electricity that is increasingly clean, reliable and competitively priced while allowing for more local decision-making and control.